rotki/rotki/docs/api.rst

 .. http:get:: /api/(version)/exchange_rates

    Querying this endpoint with a list of strings representing some assets will return a dictionary of their current exchange rates compared to USD.
+If an asset's price could not be queried then zero will be returned as the price.

    .. note::
       This endpoint also accepts parameters as query arguments.
 List as a query argument here would be given as: ``?currencies=EUR,CNY,GBP``